Getting Login Prompt on Anonymous Access Enabled SharePoint Sites?

-Problem: We Enabled anonymous access to a SharePoint 2013 and users still getting Login prompts!
+Problem: We Enabled anonymous access to SharePoint 2013, But still, users are getting Login prompts!

-- Anonymous access must be turned on both in at Web Application level and at SharePoint site level.
-Double check your settings with How to Enable Anonymous Access in SharePoint 2013
+- Anonymous access must be turned on both at the Web Application level and at the SharePoint site level.
+Double-check your settings with How to Enable Anonymous Access in SharePoint 2013

-- If any referenced resources like images, scripts, css files, etc from other libraries requires authentication – You’ll get authentication prompt!
-E.g. You may have a css style sheet from the library "", which may not allow anonymous access!
-Check the permission for the specific library and grant anonymous users to "Read" the content.
+- If any referenced resources like images, scripts, CSS files, etc from other libraries require authentication – You’ll get an authentication prompt!
+E.g. You may have a CSS style sheet from a library, which may not allow anonymous access!
+Check the permission for the specific library and grant anonymous users to “read” the content.

-- Navigate to the IIS Virtual directory on File system using Windows Explorer, Go to Security tab, make sure that “Everyone” has Read privileges.
-If not, Add it!
+- Navigate to the IIS Virtual directory on the File system using Windows Explorer, Go to the Security tab, make sure that “Everyone” has Read privileges.
+If not, add it!

 - If you enabled Anonymous access at list/library level: Delete unique permissions once, stop inheriting permissions and then grant anonymous access again.